NielsPilgaard/Pilgaard.BackgroundJobs/README.md

 - ~~Replace Assembly Scanning with registration similar to that of HealthChecks~~
 - A separate UI project to help visualize when jobs trigger
+- Utilize dotnet 8's new TimeProvider instead of `DateTime.UtcNow`
 - More samples
   - Using Blazor Server
   - ~~Using a Worker Service~~